JorgeGuty/JorgeGuty/README.md

 ## 🎯 What I Aim

-To become a world-class Solutions Architect.
+To become a world-class Solutions Architect (or it's equivalent in the future)

 ## 🛠 Tech Stack